-where $u_{n} \to u$ as $n \to \infty$.
-That is because, thanks to the symmetry, conditioned on $\omega_{0}$, $\underline{y}^{i}$ are i.i.d. random vectors, the space of policies is compact under the product topology (with the weak convergence topology for each coordinate (for each DM)), and the cost function is continuous.
-Equality \eqref{eq:34.5.1} follows from the dominated convergence theorem, and \eqref{eq:35.5.1} is true since limsup is the greatest convergent subsequence limit for a bounded sequence.
-Finally, \eqref{eq:36.5.1} follows from the definition of empirical measures and since $\mathbb{P}$-almost surely
+is bounded and non-negative, and continuously converges in $u$ ${P}$-almost surely (see \eqref{eq:contconv}).
+That is because, conditioned on $\omega_{0}$, $\underline{y}^{i}$ are i.i.d. random vectors (thanks to the symmetry), the space of policies is compact under the product topology (with the weak convergence topology for each coordinate (for each DM)), $\prod_{i=1}^{\infty}{{\underline\psi}}(\underline{y}^{i}, \omega_{0},\underline{\zeta}^{i},\underline{u}^{i,*}_{n})$ converges in the product topology, and the cost function and $\underline\psi$ are continuous.
+Finally, \eqref{eq:37.5.1} follows from the monotone convergence theorem.
+Hence, the proof is completed. \end{itemize}

-Hence, the proof is completed. \end{itemize} \end{proof} \begin{remark} For the existence result, to show that the set of strategic measures induced by independent randomized policies for each DM through time $t=0,\dots, T-1$ (see \eqref{eq:eq18}) is closed under the weak convergence topology, we utilized the result of \cite[Section 5.2]{yuksel2018general} which are more general than those in \cite{gupta2014existence, YukselSaldiSICON17}.
-We note that the extension of the existence results in \cite[Section 5.2]{yuksel2018general} to our setup is not obvious since the conclusion of (Step 3) can not be made rigorously without considering the technical steps involving infinite dimensions and limit arguments. \end{remark}
+\end{proof} \begin{remark} For the existence result, to show that the set of policies induced by independently randomized policies for each DM through time $t=0,\dots, T-1$ (see \eqref{eq:eq18}) is closed under the weak convergence topology, we utilized the result in \cite[Section 5.2]{yuksel2018general} which are more general than those in \cite{gupta2014existence, YukselSaldiSICON17}.
+We note that the extension of the existence results in \cite[Section 5.2]{yuksel2018general} to our setup is not immediate since the conclusion of (Step 3) can not be established rigorously without considering the technical steps involving infinite dimensions and limit arguments. \end{remark}